XAMPPRocky/zola/docs/content/documentation/getting-started/configuration.md

 title = ""
 description = ""

 # The default language; used in feeds.
+Must be a valid Unicode language identifier.
 default_language = "en"

 # The site theme to use.